 7. Pick up vegetables starting in May - we will let you know exactly when!

 A deposit is required to register.
-You may pay in full at sign up, or you can pay the deposit at sign up and in installments by April 1st.
+You may pay in full at sign up, or with a deposit at sign up and in installments.
 Alternative payment plans may be available upon special request - we don't want the payment plan to be a barrier to your joining the farm, so please contact us if you have any questions.
 You can pay by e-check, cash, check or credit card.

-This year we are using a new system called "CSAware" to help us better manage the CSA and online orders.
-We think it will allow us to provide better service to our members, and we think you'll like how easy it is to use.
+We use a system called "CSAware" to help us better manage the CSA and online orders.
 When you sign up, you will create a login and have your own password, which will allow you to use the online farm store, see your account history, and manage your account.